 These funds account for specific revenue sources that are restricted or committed to expenditures for specified purposes of the City of Kenmore.
 The Arterial Street Fund had previously been classified as a Special Revenue Fund.
 Beginning in 2011 it has been reclassified as a Capital Project Fund because it is used to account for all resources and expenditures related to transportation capital projects and in 2013 was renamed as the Transportation Capital Fund.
-Other Special Revenue Funds are the Street Fund, the Park Impact Fee Fund, the Transportation Impact
+The Park Impact Fee Fund and the Transportation Impact Fee Fund had been classified as Special Revenue Funds through 2016 and are now classified as Capital Project Funds.
+The Special Revenue Funds as of 2017 are the Street Fund, the Transportation Benefit District Fund (as of December 7, 2016) and the Public Art Fund.